 • 10 years as an electronics/embedded software R&D engineer in the defence industry leading a 12 person team specialising in deterministic network communications.

-• 20 years as an audio engineer with a technical specialist role leading him to support studio and live projects by artists such as Emerson, Lake and Palmer, Marillion, Bad Company and Robert Plant.
+• 20 years as an audio engineer with a technical specialist role leading him to support studio and live projects by artists such as Emerson, Lake and Palmer, Marillion, Francis Dunnery and Robert Plant.

 Since joining Edinburgh Napier University in 2001 Paul has maintained his music industry links and provides project support and consultancy.
 He is currently under NDA with audio companies AVID, Audinate and Focusrite.
 He is an invited member of a Working Group on networked audio hosted by Abbey Road Studios to explore development and commercialisation of emerging technologies.
-Recent remote networked audio research and consultancy projects include the Royal Scottish National Orchestra, Steve Craddock (Ocean Colour Scene) and Paul Weller.
+Recent remote networked audio research and consultancy projects include the Durham Brass Festival, Royal Scottish National Orchestra, Steve Craddock (Ocean Colour Scene and Paul Weller).

 In 2014 Paul’s research team was awarded a European Commission FP7 grant with partners in the Czech Republic and Italy entitled “eMusic - Using GÉANT dynamic circuits to support remote collaboration in musical education and eCulture”